- Why Research

 Lineberger Comprehensive Cancer Center

 Chapel Hill, North Carolina

-- Seeking to improve quality of life in older breast cancer patients.
+Goal: To improve quality of life in breast cancer patients.

 Full Research Summary

 Research area: Understanding the effects of chemotherapy on molecular aging.

 Impact: While often curative, chemotherapy also has unwanted side effects that endure after treatment has ended.
 Dr. Muss and his research team are conducting a series of studies to understand the effects of chemotherapy on biological aging and identifying strategies to prevent or attenuate these unwanted side effects.

 Current research: Dr. Muss’ team is studying how different adjuvant chemotherapy regimens affect a marker of aging called p16INK4a, if the increase in p16INK4a can be moderated by a home-based walking intervention during chemotherapy, and how the increase in p16INK4a during chemotherapy relates to pre-chemotherapy measures of body composition, function, and quality of life.